Data

 Shortest Path

-A random matrix \(\mathcal{B} \in \mathbb{R}^{d \times p}\) with Bernoulli(0.5) entries encodes the features.
-The cost coefficients are generated as \(c_i^j = [\frac{1}{{3.5}^{deg}} (\frac{1}{\sqrt{p}}(\mathcal{B} \mathbf{x}_i)_j + 3)^{deg} + 1] \cdot \epsilon_i^j\).
+A random matrix \(\mathcal{B} \in \mathbb{R}^{d \times p}\) with Bernoulli(0.5) entries maps the feature vector into the cost coefficients: \(c_i^j = \big[\tfrac{1}{{3.5}^{deg}} \big(\tfrac{1}{\sqrt{p}}(\mathcal{B} \mathbf{x}_i)_j + 3\big)^{deg} + 1\big] \cdot \epsilon_i^j\).

 Parameters:

-• num_data (int) – number of data points
+• num_data – number of data points

-• num_features (int) – dimension of features
+• num_features – dimension of features

-• grid (int, int) – size of grid network
+• grid – size of grid network

-• deg (int) – data polynomial degree
+• deg – polynomial degree of the feature-to-cost mapping

-• seed (int) – random seed
+• seed – random seed (default 135 for reproducibility)

 Returns: